-Before the semester begins, the Instructional Technologies Consulting staff schedules all law school courses to be recorded, and as a default, set with the "open access" designation.
+Before the semester begins, the Instructional Technologies Consulting staff schedules all law school courses to be recorded; however, as a default, class recordings will be set with the "restricted access" designation.
 Please contact email@example.com to let us know which option you prefer:

 - OPEN ACCESS: All regular class sessions are recorded and shared with students via the Panopto tool within their Sakai course.